Leather is a very attractive material that is very pleasing to look at. It is also one of the most expensive materials in the furniture arena.

 Leather chairs may be difficult to take apart for you to repair.
 If you do not know how to take it apart then call in a professional repairer for help.
 Leather-made furniture can be damaged and once they are damaged, they are usually irreversible.

-Still, it really helps if you can find out why your leather chair is squeaking and from where is the sound originating from.
+Still, it really helps if you can find out why your leather chair is squeaking and from where is the sound originating.
 It also helps the repairer to get straight to the point of fixing your leather chair.
-This way no time is lost in finding out why your leather squeaking so much.
+This way no time is lost in finding out why your leather is squeaking so much.

 Answer: DO NOT DO THIS AT ALL.
 This will damage the fabric of your leather chair.

 Metallic lubricants are NOT THE SAME as a leather conditioner.
 Please use Leather Master 1 Liter Leather Protection Cream to keep your leather healthy and soft.